 Parent-teacher conferences are so insightful, aren’t they?
 It seems that is always when I learn the most about my students.
 Even after 10 years of teaching, I still find myself dreading the long nights of conferences.
-In my district, we don’t have half days of school and conferences the rest of the time.
-Instead we have full days with four hours on top of it!
+In my district, we don’t have half days of school and conferences for the rest of the time.
+Instead, we have full days of school and four hours of conferences on top of it!
 One nice thing—our PTO really pampers and spoils us these nights!

 First, make sure you are Prepared.

 I have a notebook that is sectioned off for each student.
 In this notebook, I keep notes and observations related to each child.
 It may be academically related or behaviorally related.
 It may be positives or it may be areas of needed improvement.
 Each day I carry Post-It notes on me, and if I notice something that I feel may be important to remember later, I write it down on my Post-It note with the day and child’s name.
 At the end of the day, I tape my Post-It note in that child’s section, or if I’m feeling really ambitious, I’ll actually rewrite it in with more detail.
 When parent-teacher conferences (or Intervention meetings) come around, I have a notebook full of any important information I want to reference (it’s also great to reference to check for patterns).
 Of course, any significant matters should always be addressed long before conferences, as parents do not like to be “blindsided” with things.
 I also always have a one-page conference overview of important information about their child’s strengths, areas of improvement, grades, work habits, conduct, so on.
 I like to write all the important things down, so in those few minutes, I can make sure I get in everything!